kjwallac/BusyParentScheduler/README.md

 ### Todo List page
 Ron & Eric
+Ron: Working on the to do list page finding different ways to implement the style with CSS and the foundation of the page with HTML.
+I did research on different to do list's online and gathered ideas on what would be suitable for our application.
+We wanted to make sure the user would be allowed to add new tasks, complete tasks and would be organized in an orderly fashion.
+User must submit a task in order for it to be added to the to do list.

 Kristina: the quote API used is favqs.
 The displayed quote is randomized from a list of quotes with the "parenting" tag, keeping in theme with the app.